The Highest Paying Legal Jobs

 Law Firm Administrator

 Law firm administrators in large firms rake in the highest earnings.
-A 2011 survey of law firm CMO salaries in three major cities showed that the average was $386,294 at that time and the median salary was $375,000.
-CMO salaries in New York can reach as high as $750,000, while law firm administrator salaries in Washington, DC, soar to $650,000.
+For example, in New York, the salary can reach as high as $750,000, while law firm administrator salaries in Washington, D.C., can soar to $650,000.

-Law firm administrators typically work fewer hours than most big firm lawyers and CMO positions require less education -- most have only a bachelor's degree.
+Law firm administrators typically work fewer hours than most big firm lawyers and CMO positions require less education, as most have only a bachelor's degree.
 This can be a great career option for those seeking a lucrative job in the legal industry.